wp-plugins/simple-maintenance-mode/readme.txt

 No.  The plugin uses a simple to edit form to collect your information and create the page.

-= Will the page work with my existing theme? =
+= Will the maintenance mode page work with my existing theme? =

 Yes, this is a plugin and will work with your existing theme.